Psychological Testing and Assessments

 If your child is gifted, he or she will need to be engaged in a program that is academically stimulating and challenging.
 Oftentimes, children who are gifted are thought to be oppositional because they may become disruptive or day dream due to the lack of stimulation in the regular education setting.
 The psychologist works closely with parents, teachers and your child to determine the possibility of giftedness.
 Psychological testing may be less involved, assuming there are no other issues.
 If you are in need of an evaluation for admission into a private school, we can provide this also.

-Our clinical psychologist provides developmental screenings if you suspect that your child is struggling to keep up with peers in social, communication or other areas.
+Our clinical psychologists provide developmental screenings if you suspect that your child is struggling to keep up with peers in social, communication or other areas.
 Once a developmental screening is performed, recommendations will be provided to the parents if further testing is needed.

 Please contact our office to schedule an appointment for your child today.
 Appointments are available at our Gainesville, Manassas, Fairfax, and Alexandria office locations.